kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0211 Applications for permits to foreign air carriers.md

 ### §211.32   Issuance of permit.

-If the Department is satisfied that the applicant meets the requirements of §211.31 (a) through (e), and that grant of all or part of the requested authority would otherwise be in the public interest, the Department may, subject to Presidential review under 49 U.S.C.
+If the Department is satisfied that the applicant meets the requirements of [[Volume 4/A Economic regulations/0211 Applications for permits to foreign air carriers.md#§211.31   Application.|§211.31]] (a) through (e), and that grant of all or part of the requested authority would otherwise be in the public interest, the Department may, subject to Presidential review under 49 U.S.C.
 41307, issue a “Freely Associated State Foreign Air Carrier Permit” to the applicant, including such terms, conditions or limitations as the Department may find to be in the public interest.

 \[Amdt.
 211-18, 52 FR 5442, Feb.
 22, 1987, as amended by Doc.
 No. DOT-OST-2014-0140, 84 FR 15925, Apr.
 16, 2019\]